 Death or Glory and Nothing in Between

 All writers struggle with motivation at one point or another.
 Perhaps it’s the lack of discipline or the lack of freedom.
 Or perhaps it’s the lack of audience and the need to be appreciated.
-Or perhaps there is enough audience for a big round of applause but the one who we expect to applaud the most is hiding under a rock.
+Or perhaps there is enough audience for a big round of applause, but the one we expect to applaud the most is hiding under a rock.
 There are so many factors at play that can kill our motivation even if we are born with a do-or-die attitude or know how to tap into our creative energy on demand.

 Many writers confuse moments when they are inspired with moments when they are motivated.
 But inspiration and motivation are not one and the same.
 Inspiration nests within you like a butterfly while motivation taps you on the shoulder like a good friend or a teacher who cares.
 Inspiration sparks creativity, motivation executes it.